Bradley International Airport: Runways and taxiways

-In the year ending March 31, 2022 the airport had 82,837 aircraft operations, averaging 227 per day: 61% airline, 14% air taxi, 17% general aviation and 5% military.
-At that time, 64 aircraft were based at this airport: 33 jet, 22 military, 6 helicopter, 2 single-engine and 1 multi-engine.

 Terminals

 Current terminals

-The airport has one terminal known as Terminal A with two concourses: East Concourse (Gates 1–12) and West Concourse (Gates 20–30).
+The airport has one terminal known as Terminal A with two concourses: East Concourse (Gates 1–12) and West Concourse (Gates 18–30).
 The East Concourse has 12 gates and houses the following airlines:

-Air Canada, Delta, Frontier, JetBlue, Southwest, Sun Country.
+Aer Lingus, Delta, Frontier, JetBlue, Southwest, Sun Country.

-The West Concourse has 11 gates and houses the following airlines: American, Breeze, Spirit, United.
+The West Concourse has 13 gates and houses the following airlines: American, Breeze, United.
+A 2024 expansion project will see the construction of a new baggage screening facility, as well as the construction of two additional gates on the west side of the terminal – plus the relocation of the existing Gate 20 to the expanded area, for a total of three additional gates.
+After the renovation, BDL will have a total of 25 gates and one FIS international arrivals gate.

 The Customs Building that is used for arriving international flights has been dubbed Terminal B and consists of one passenger gate.

 The third floor of Terminal A has the administrative offices of the Connecticut Airport Authority.

 Former terminal

-Terminal B, known as the Murphy Terminal, opened in 1952 and was closed to passenger use in 2010.
+Former terminal B, also known as the Murphy Terminal, opened in 1952 and was closed to passenger use in 2010.
 It was slowly demolished starting in late 2015 and ending in early 2016.
 It housed the administrative offices of the CAA and TSA until its demolition.